Fall Detection FAQ's

 Will the Fall Detection pendant interfere with my pacemaker or defibrillator?

-As a general rule, we recommend keeping a fall detection pendant 6-12 inches away from your pacemaker or defibilator.
-This often means the device should be worn on the hip - the HOME & AWAY ELITE is a good option for these folks.
+As a general rule, we recommend keeping a fall detection pendant 6-12 inches away from your pacemaker or defibillator.
+This often means the device should be worn on the hip - the HOME & AWAY DUO is a good option for these folks.

 Individuals with pacemakers or defibrillator should review their pacemaker or defibrillator materials regarding interaction with batteries, magnets and cell phones, and take the same precautions the materials recommend for this device.